-Glanhafren Hall is to the west of the development site and is sited to the north of the A489.
+Glanhafren Hall Cadw is to the west of the development site and is also sited to the north of the A489.
 The house faces southwest towards the A489 and towards its listed gateway.
-The proposed development will be in relative close proximity to the listed gateway, however given its location south of the A489, I could not conclude that the proposal would have a significant impact on the setting of the listed gateway.
+The principal rooms would face away from the development site.
+The distance between the application site and the listed house is noted and it is not considered that the proposal would have a significant adverse affect on the setting of Glanhafren Hall.
 The Apple House at Glanhafren is not readily visible from the A489 as it is sited to the north of the house and to the west of the walled garden, and as such I could not conclude that the proposal would have a significant impact on the setting of the apple house at Glanhafren.